jochenparm/automatic-ripping-machine/docs/README-OMDBAPI.md

 ### TO USE YOUR NEW OMDBAPI KEY:

-Select "Arm Settings" on the top menu, then select "Ripper Settings".
+Select "FADR Settings" on the top menu, then select "Ripper Settings".
 Navigate to the line for "OMDB_API_KEY:" and enter your API key here.
 Select "Submit" at the bottom of the page.
 That's it!
-The API key will be propagated throughout the ARM tool as appropriate, and any future links or tools using the API will be made aware.
+The API key will be propagated throughout the FADR tool as appropriate, and any future links or tools using the API will be made aware.

 ### DEVELOPER'S NOTES: